ConfederacyOfGaia/Gaia/backgrounds.md

 ## Artisan

 You are a skilled artisan or craftsman, such as a blacksmith, cooper, tinsmith, shoemaker, tailor, carpenter, mason, butcher, brewer, etc.  Depending on your age, you might the master, or you might be an apprentice or journeyman.
 During downtime, you can find work and earn money by plying your trade.
-Starting money is 5d4x10, and you start with the tools required by your trade.
+You start with the tools required by your trade.
 Work with the DM to fill in the details.

 ___
 - **Ability Score Increase:** +1 to Dexterity, Wisdom, or Charisma, as appropriate for your trade